 Mary L. Dudziak, "The Case of "Death for a Dollar Ninety-Five": Miscarriages of Justice and Constructions of American Identity" (May 2010).
 University of Southern California Legal Studies Working Paper Series.
 Working Paper 1.

-Civil Rights and Discrimination Commons, Constitutional Law Commons, Criminal Law Commons, Criminal Procedure Commons, Human Rights Law Commons, Law and Society Commons, Legal History, Theory and Process Commons, Litigation Commons
+Civil Rights and Discrimination Commons, Constitutional Law Commons, Criminal Law Commons, Criminal Procedure Commons, Human Rights Law Commons, Law and Society Commons, Legal History Commons, Litigation Commons